o-Mateo-o/RLC-circuits/README.md

 ### Description
 ---
 This repository contains the main assignment for the university course "Differential Equations in Technology".
-The project was created in collaboration with Adam Kawałko  (https://github.com/adasiek01).
+The project was created in collaboration with [Adam Kawałko](https://github.com/adasiek01).

 The main points of our work were to: